-The TCS switch, located on the center console, has an indicator light that illuminates steadily in the instrument cluster when the system is off.
+The TCS switch, located on the center console, has a TCS OFF light that illuminates steadily in the instrument cluster when the system is off.
 The TCS will automatically turn on every time the ignition is turned off and on.
 The TCS should normally be left on.